Step-By-Step Guide To Painting Your Boat

 - Wax all freshly painted surfaces

 Now your boat is sure to shine out on the waters!
+Wasn't that easy?
 Just be mindful of following up your work with regular cleaning and washing after it’s out in corrosive saltwater.
 This should maintain the lifespan of the paint job for a while!

 Types of Boat Surfaces

 Fiberglass boats should be painted using the “roll and tip” method.
 Grab your first mate and one of you can roll on a thin, even coating of paint as the other uses a brush to lightly stroke it out.
-Allow plenty of time between drying: three coats will be your best bet for a consistent fiberglass-surface finish!
+Allow plenty of time between drying during this painting process: three coats when painting a boat will be your best bet for a consistent fiberglass-surface finish!

 Unlike the top of your boat, the bottom is susceptible to the growth of barnacles and other marine organisms.
-This means you’ll need to utilize some form of anti-fouling paint to keep them at bay.
+This means you’ll need to utilize some form of anti-fouling paint when repainting a boat to keep them at bay.